-After taking time off from full-time duties to have two wonderful little girls, Hepfinger, former STLCOP athletic director (1998-2003) and assistant cross country coach (2005, 06), returned in 2007 as a part-time assistant and continued in that role for five years.
+After taking time off from full-time duties to have two wonderful little girls, Hepfinger, former STLCOP athletic director (1998-2003) and assistant cross country coach (2005, 06), returned in 2007 as a part-time assistant and has continued in that role for six years.
 This fall will be her second year as SID.

 Hepfinger competed on the women's track team at Truman State University where she earned her degree in communications/journalism in 1995.
 She went on to help coach the track team at Eastern Illinois University while completing her master's degree in athletic administration in 1997.
 Her track coaching experience also includes stints at McKendree College and Webster Groves High School.

 Hepfinger, her husband Joe, and two daughters live in Webster Groves and enjoy golf and tennis in their free time.

 In 2013, Eldridge will begin her tenth year at STLCOP and return as head coach of the women's basketball team.
 In her own collegiate career, she competed against the Eutectics as a Maryville University Saint.
 Eldridge began her career in basketball by competing on the AAU Lady Blue Devils basketball team.
 Her skill and leadership on the court earned her Rookie of the Year honors at both Rosary High School and Maryville University.
 As a starting point guard, she helped the Maryville Saints advance to conference championship titles in 2004 and 2005.

 Head Men's Basketball Coach

 2013-14 will mark Swift's tenth season as head coach of the STLCOP men's basketball team and his twelfth year with the Eutectics.